peeterjoot/physicsplay/phy1610-scientific-computing/README.ps10.txt

    Modified for no graphics.

 ps10/waveparamsg.txt
    graphics only for rank=0 mpi task.
+Used for debugging (where I varied which of the MPI rank local domain results got displayed).

+ps10/waveparamsnoio.txt
+   d=0.01 but without graphics and IO enabled.
+This was used for testing the qsub batch script before queuing it on the production nodes.

+ps10/wavescalingtestparams.txt
+   d=0.002 configurations (without graphics and without IO enabled).
+This was used for the final scaling mesaurements submitted on a four node cluster.

 ps10/rangePartition.h
 ps10/rangePartition.cc